Wolverine: Manifest Destiny: Plot summary

-After the return of his memory, Logan returns to San Francisco's Chinatown to settle a fifty-year-old score.
+After the return of his memory, Logan returns to San Francisco's Chinatown to settle a fifty-year-old score with a now-elderly crime lady who was also a past love interest.

 Reception

 IGN gave the first issue a 7.2 out of ten and the final issue a 7.8.

 Merchandise

 Dave Wilkins's cover art for the first issue was used on a Wolverine themed computer mouse.